Antennaria plantaginifolia (Plantain-leaved Pussytoes)

 Pick an image for a larger view.
 See the glossary for icon descriptions.

 Flowers are in a rounded cluster about 1 inch across at the top of the plant, made up of 4 to 16 grayish white flower heads ¼ to 1/3 inch long.
-The flower heads look like little furry balls, with tiny scaly bracts.
+The flower heads look like little shaving brushes, with tiny scaly bracts.

 Leaves and stem: